 Leonard Cohen is known as one of the best songwriters in the world.
 And even though he wrote “Hallelujah,” Jeff Buckley plays what’s likely the best-known fingerpicked version of the song.
 This great song is an outstanding example of the beauty and nuance of a finger-picked electric guitar, but you can, of course, play this song on acoustic guitar, too.
 Because this beautiful song is so popular, you can find countless arrangements for it.

-You can find easy arrangements that use simple chord shapes and picking patterns that are suitable for beginners (but still sound great).
+You can find easy arrangements using simple chord shapes and picking patterns suitable for beginners (but still sound great).
 And then, as you progress as a fingerstyle guitarist, you can start learning more complex arrangements (or even create your own).

 5. “Dust In The Wind” By Kansas

 This is probably one of the most famous fingerpicking songs for beginners.
 However, if you’re very new to guitar, “Dust in the Wind” may be too advanced.
 But if you already have a little easy fingerpicking under your belt and want to take it to the next level, this is one of the best songs to learn.

 This song uses Travis picking, which we mentioned earlier.
 Using your thumb to play a steady bassline while your fingers cover the treble can certainly take some getting used to.
 But stick with it — it’s one of the most common (and the most useful) fingerpicking pattern choices you’ll come across.

 Even though we’ve categorized it as an “easy fingerpicking” song, don’t be discouraged if it takes a while to learn — the first few fingerstyle songs you play definitely come with a learning curve.
 If you want some inspiration, watch this video of Kansas playing “Dust in the Wind” live and unplugged.

 6. “Landslide” By Fleetwood Mac